 Digital ID systems are sociotechnical systems; they sit within existing social, political and cultural contexts.
 As such, though a system might follow what is commonly understood to be 'global best practice' or simply be a replica of another country's approach, it is likely that some adaptations to the new context will be necessary.
 As more countries and institutions set up digital ID systems, there is a push for best practices or norms to be established.
-Society of the systems are in personal preferences and cultural worldviews, however, establishing global norms becomes difficult.
+Given how deeply rooted digital ID systems are in personal preferences and cultural worldviews, however, establishing global norms becomes difficult.